comapi/comapi-sdk-js-samples/chat-layer/AngularJS/1.x/basic_chat/README.md

 - Browse to [here](http://localhost:8080) to see the app running

-Comapi sdk is installed via bower as part of `npm install` This demo shows how to consume the Comapi JS sdk in a classical fashion.
+Comapi sdk is installed via bower as part of `npm install` This demo shows how to consume the Comapi Chat Layer JS.

-The file [comapi-foundation.js](app/bower_components/comapi-sdk-js-foundation/dist/comapi-foundation.js) is included in the [vendorBundle.js](app/build/vendorBundle.js) which exports all COmapi interfaces via a global window.COMAPI object.
+The file [comapi-foundation.js](app/bower_components/comapi-sdk-js-chat/dist/comapi-chat-client.js) is included in the [vendorBundle.js](app/build/vendorBundle.js) which exports all Comapi interfaces via a global window.COMAPI object.